 The Bhagavad Gita is considered as one of the most prominent and influential Hindu scripture.
 Bhagavad Gita is part of the great Hindu epic Mahabharata.
 The Holy books also referred as Gita is known for its philosophical, practical, political, psychological and spiritual values.
-The Bhagwat contains 18 chapter which was originally written in Sanskrit, the language of God.
+The Bhagwad Gita contains 18 chapters, which were originally written in Sanskrit, the language of God.
 Here is a list of Bhagavad Gita quotes which will give true meaning to your life.

 The true meaning of The Bhagavad Gita is “The Song of God”.
 Bhagavad Gita consists of 700 verses.

 The Bhagavad Gita is set in a narrative framework of a dialogue between Pandava prince Arjuna and his charioteer Lord Krishna at the battlefield of Kurukshetra.
 During the war, Arjuna was confused and he was not able to decide what is right and what is wrong.
 He sought the guidance of Lord Krishna.
 Gita captures the guidance and teachings provided to Arjuna.

 The main theme of Gita is Dharma.
 The Bhagavad Gita presents a fusion of the concept of Dharma, bhakti, the yogic ideals of moksha.
 It describes the different Yogas- Bhakti, Karma, Jnana, and Moksha.

 It is believed that three other people besides Arjuna listened to the Gita directly from Krishna.
 They were Sanjay, Hanuman, and Barbarik (son of Ghatotkach).